ULL-OCW-GITHUB-EDUCATION/ULL-OCW-GITHUB-EDUCATION.github.io/pages/evaluacion-asistida.md

 ## Alias cd

+The `gh` environment variable `GH_REPO` specifies the GitHub repository in the `[HOST/]OWNER/REPO` format for commands that otherwise operate on a local repository.
+It can be used also to get the default `OWNER`and consequently the default organization.
+However this solution is not persistent enough and it is better to have it stored permanently.

+Currently I use this alias to save the default organization:

 ```
 ➜  ocw git:(main) ✗ gh alias list | grep cd
 cd:	!gh config set current-org "$1" 2>/dev/null
 ```

 ## Alias pwd

+Currently I use this alias to recover the default organization:

 ```
 ➜  ocw git:(main) ✗ gh alias list | grep pwd